Skip to main content

 What's Different Now

-The AI landscape in 2024 vs 2018:
+The AI landscape in 2026 vs 2018:

-Model qualityLimited, task-specificGeneral-purpose, high quality
+Model qualityLimited, task-specificGeneral-purpose, near-human quality

 User expectationsLow, forgivingHigh, demanding